-Report: At least 18 killed in minibus crash in South Africa
+At least 19 killed in minibus crash in South Africa

 - Crash happened outside city of Pietermaritzburg

-- 15 people found near the vehicle were pronounced dead at the scene
+Eighteen people died on the scene, according to a post on the official Facebook page of the KwaZulu-Natal Department of Transport.
+A later post said 19 died in the crash but did not elaborate on the circumstances of the additional death.
+Seven who were on board remained in the hospital as of Sunday night.

+The Department of Transport said the minibus was overloaded -- carrying 10 more people than its license allowed.
+Twenty-six people were on board, including the driver.
+A spokesman for the transport department said the passengers were on their way to church.

-(CNN)Emergency responders found more than a dozen bodies lying around an overturned minibus near a bridge in eastern South Africa Sunday, according to a news release from a private emergency services company.
+Paramedics found bodies lying around the overturned minibus when they arrived, according to a news release from ER24, a private emergency services company.

-The minibus had rolled over after striking a bridge barrier on the main road outside of Pietermaritzburg, according to ER24 paramedics.

-Fifteen people were found near the vehicle and were pronounced dead at the scene.
-ER24 reported that local residents had taken as many as 12 more to a nearby clinic.
+ER24 reported that local residents had taken as many as 12 injured victims from the minibus to a nearby clinic.
+The injured were later transferred to hospitals.

-Three people from the minibus died after receiving emergency treatment.
-The remaining injured were transferred to hospitals.
-Two of those hurt have critical injuries.

-It was unclear what caused the minibus to crash.
-ER24 reports local authorities were on the scene.
+Local authorities have ordered a thorough investigation into the crash.
+A preliminary report indicated the minibus' brakes were faulty, the transport department said.